 If you will be hiking, your backpack is, of course, one of the most important pieces of equipment.
 You should pick it very carefully to make sure you will be comfortable carrying heavy loads for long distances and have your gear well organized.
 This simple step will make your life so much easier, even for short treks.

 If you are bringing the kids along, your packing list might fill a few pages; having it organized will prevent bad surprises during your trip.

 Take the Time to Test Your Gear

 Before you go, it is essential to set up your tent for practice if it is the first time you use it.
 Whether it is in your living room or your parents’ backyard, make sure you know how to lay it out, build it, and make it wind safe.
 This will definitely save you a great deal of time at the beginning of your trip, and keep you well protected throughout.

 If you are bringing a stove, it is also useful to know how it works beforehand.
 Sleeping bags, portable showers, water treatment systems, and pretty much anything you’re bringing along with you should be tried out in the safety of your home first, so you can take the time to wrap your head around it and discard useless gear that will only consume precious packing space.

 Campsites are often a bit out of the way, if not way out in the wild.
 Medical help is not always readily available, so you should be prepared: your first aid kit should be complete, and a little over the top.
 You might also want to choose a campsite that has guaranteed cellphone coverage, especially if you are bringing your children.

-- Clear plastic liner in nylon case for organization and easy access to first aid supplies in an emergency
+- Convenient Packaging: Fabric case with clear plastic pockets for organization and easy access to first aid supplies in an emergency

-- Soft sided, zippered case ideal for home, travel and on the go use
+- Compact and Spacious: Two separate layers with individual compartments make retrieval easy and quick.
+Soft sided, zippered case great for travel and on the go use